 You will find the perfect stitch pattern for every project, from solid fabrics to lace and from colorwork designs to 3-D textures.
 I can’t wait to begin playing with the Smooth Wave, Mirror, and Wave and Chevron patterns.
 As you can tell, I’m in a bit of a colorwork kick.
 But this dictionary has something for everyone, including beaded, post stitch, and surface crochet patterns.

-Pre-order your copy of Crochet Stitch Dictionary: 200 Essential Stitches with Step-by-Step Photos today and begin designing your own projects today.
+Check out more about Crochet Stitch Dictionary: 200 Essential Stitches with Step-by-Step Photos and begin designing your own projects today.